-Can You Reverse the Long-Term Effects of Drugs by Being Healthy?
+Can You Reverse the Horrible Long-Term Effects of Drugs with Exercise, Food and Vitamins?

-We went through a few of the world's favorite substances—booze, weed, coke, MDMA, NOS, and ketamine—to examine how you can mitigate the damage they cause to your body.
+We went through a few of the world's favourite substances – booze, weed, coke, MDMA, NOS and ketamine – to examine how you can mitigate the damage they cause to your body.

 Illustration by Georgie Sturge

-What the world's content farmers have come up with are those snackable online factoids that tell you how to burn off your favorite junk food via absolutely implausible methods.
-A man has to lift weights for five hours and 53 minutes to work off a large Big Mac meal, a woman has to rollerblade for four straight hours to burn off a Chipotle chicken burrito, that kind of thing.
+What the world's content farmers have come up with are those snackable online factoids that tell you how to burn off your favourite junk food via absolutely implausible methods.
+A man has to lift weights for five hours and 53 minutes to work off a large Big Mac meal; a woman has to rollerblade for four straight hours to burn off a Chipotle chicken burrito; that kind of thing.

 Are there ways to negate the effects of narcotics over time?
 Could I mitigate the harms of casual alcoholism by drinking more celery smoothies?
 Can you repair a cocaine-damaged heart by doing 900 press-ups every single morning for the rest of your life?
 To find out, I spoke to a handful of drug and exercise experts.